1DSAG/UI5-Best-Practice/docs/Error Handling/bestpractices.markdown

 ## Use a separate ErrorHandler.js file for error output

 A separate ErrorHandler.js file should at least display all error messages of the integrated OData service.
-In the case of a service query, the event "error" should only be used to implement further processing in the event of an error.
-The output of the error message, on the other hand, should be automated via the separate error handler.
+The event "error", what is thrown by manual constructed oData queries, should only be used for a further processing of the error, not for displaying the error.

 Example: Don't do this: